Matthew-w56/verovio-integration/lib/verovio/InstallingVerovio.md

 ## Installing Any Tools We Need

 The first thing you will need is Visual Studio installed, preferrably 2022 though I don't think it makes a difference.
-Also make sure you have the "C++ Desktop Development" workload installed, as it includes various tools that you'll need later and for running and debugging in general.
-You can make sure you have this through the Visual Studio Installer, and modifying your installation.
+Also make sure you have the "C++ Desktop Development" workload installed, as it includes various tools that you'll need later and for running and debugging in general (Note here: just having the Visual Studio Build Tools installed rather than the full IDE works too, just make sure it has the same workload).
+You can make sure you have this through the Visual Studio Installer, and modifying your installation(s).

 The second thing you need right now is some Make program.
 You can either install [Make From Here](https://gnuwin32.sourceforge.net/packages/make.htm), or you can use NMake (which is what I used).
 I'm not certain if I ended up installing NMake, or if I already had it as part of my existing toolkits, but you can try the build step and see if it lets you do it.
 If not, using Make with the link mentioned may be the easiest.
 I installed so many different things trying to get this stuff working that I don't remember how I landed on NMake.